siddhesh-sonawane/Social-media-API/README.md

 ```

 **Key design decisions:**
-- `EntityManager` is used directly in services alongside repositories where fine-grained JPA control is needed (e.g., resolving referenced entities before association)
+- `EntityManager` is used directly in services alongside repositories where fine-grained JPA control is needed
 - DTOs are constructed in the service layer — the controller never exposes raw JPA entities
 - `ApiResponse<T>` is a generic wrapper used universally, keeping the client contract consistent